 IV.
 FOOD SERVICE CATERING PAY

-❖ Employees who work a catering event after the normal kitchen hours will be paid catering pay, which is \$18.00 per hour, as approved by the Food Service Coordinator.
+❖ Employees who work a catering event after the normal kitchen hours will be paid catering pay, which is \$20.00 (Twenty Dollars) per hour, as approved by the Director of Food Service.

 V. FOOD SERVICE PRACTICES